Bikesh78/laravel-8-from-scratch/note.md

 -   difference between string and text.
 String will max out at 250 characters
 -   model name should be singular of table name

+## three options for mass assingment

+-   protected, guarded or turn off mass assignment.
+You can turn off mass assignment by providing empty array in guarded property